Chummy21/aws-bootcamp-cruddur-2023/journal/week0.md

 # Week 0 — Billing and Architecture

-## Required Homework/Task
+## Required Homework/Task - Building a Micro-Blogging Platform Called Cruddur

-First, I started with understanding the Architecture of the Crudder App and the overview of how it looks like.
+First, I started with understanding the Architecture of the Crudder App, its requirements, features, target audience, cost and the general overview of how the app looks like.
 Then, I proceeded to do the following;

 ### Recreating a Conceptual Diagram in Lucidchart